 top of page

-5 Differences in How I Talked About Birth Control in High School vs. Now
+How to Talk About Birth Control: High School vs. Now

 Being the founder of a contraceptive counseling platform, I talk about birth control a lot.
 I have open conversations about sex, sexual health/wellness, and contraceptives on the regular.
 I find these conversations fun and a means of moving the needle forward in reproductive health.
 However I didn’t always feel this way, and with many sharing that they lacked comprehensive sexual health knowledge and felt awkward talking about it in school, I know I’m not alone.